Skip to content

 Underfunded Pennsylvania school district shines as a clean energy leader

 Near the state capital of Harrisburg lies the town of Steelton, Pennsylvania, the home of America’s first steel company and the birthplace of an industry that has long relied upon burning fossil fuels.
-Down the street from the 150-year-old steel mill is the campus of Steelton-Highspire School District (SHSD), which is forging ahead as one of the first Pennsylvania school districts to power its buildings and its buses with onsite renewable energy.
+Down the street from the 150-year-old steel mill is the campus of Steelton-Highspire School District (SHSD), which is forging ahead as the first Pennsylvania school district to power 100% of its buildings and its buses with onsite renewable energy.
+The school district found its way to renewable energy out of financial necessity.

 One hundred years ago, the challenge of that generation was to manufacture and build the modern American economy.
 What our generation has to tackle is how to transition our economy to a greener, carbon-free economy…I am so proud of this community because it is living up to its legacy.
 One hundred years ago, we were on the forefront.
 Now, we are on the forefront again of building the new future and the new America.